AdobeDocs/cis-photoshop-api-docs/src/pages/getting-started/index.md

 Default selection for type of Authentication is made for **OAuth Server-to-Server** and you should keep it.
 Service Account(JWT) authentication will be deprecated soon.
 6. Select **Generate access token**:
 ![Screenshot](images/GenerateAccessTokenFromConsole.png)
-7. Congrats!
+7. Congratulations!
 You have just created a token.
 You can **copy** the token :
 ![Screenshot](images/AccessTokenCurlConsole.png)
 8. Once you’ve created your token, you can follow the steps below to make your first API call.
    - Open your terminal and paste the code below.